 Disclaimer: Applicants applying to both the Saskatchewan Advantage Innovation fund (SAIF) and the Saskatchewan Technology Start-up Incentive (STSI) are limited to a lifetime cap of $450,000 combined between the two programs.

 For more information refer to the Stacking Policy section of the Program Guidelines or contact the program manager.

-The Saskatchewan Advantage Innovation Fund (SAIF), is a research and development funding program managed by Innovation Saskatchewan (IS).
+The Saskatchewan Advantage Innovation Fund (SAIF), is a research and development (R&D) funding program managed by Innovation Saskatchewan (IS).
 It is intended to support and accelerate commercialization of game-changing technological innovations in the province’s core economic sectors.

 Through SAIF, IS provides non-repayable grants of up to $500,000 for approved projects proposed by a group of companies.
 To apply, please refer to the “Program Guidelines” downloadable below.

 Projects developing technologies relevant to the following sectors are eligible for funding:

 All applications must meet the following criteria to be considered for funding:

 - Proposed by a group of active private sector partners.
 Ideally, the group should be representative of the project’s full value chain, including researchers, those involved in the production/supply process, and customer/end users.

 - Active partner: participating in the project either through cash and/or in-kind contribution, equity investment, and/or letter of intent to purchase.